cyberfly999/jquery.darkener/README.md

 ```

 ### Go rogue
 Play around with the colorStart and colorEnd options.
 Try any css color value like HEX or even named colors.
-It's quite easy to 'convert' this darkener into a ligthener or a colorer  ;]
+It's quite easy to 'convert' this darkener into a ligthener or a colorer or a whateverer ;]